-The output coding for the AD7938/AD7939 is either straight binary or twos complement, depending on the status of the CODING bit in the control register.
-The designed code transitions occur at successive LSB values (1 LSB, 2 LSBs, and so on) and the LSB size is $V{\text{REF}}/4,096$ for the AD7938 and $V{\text{REF}}/1,024$ for the AD7939.
-The ideal transfer characteristics of the AD7938/AD7939 for both straight binary and twos complement output coding are shown in Figure 17 and Figure 18, respectively.
+The output coding for the AD7938-6 is either straight binary or twos complement, depending on the status of the CODING bit in the control register.
+The designed code transitions occur at successive LSB values (that is, 1 LSB, 2 LSBs, and so on) and the LSB size is V{REF} /4096.
+The ideal transfer characteristics of the AD7938-6 for both straight binary and twos complement output coding are shown in Figure 17 and Figure 18, respectively.

-Figure 17.
-AD7938/AD7939 Ideal Transfer Characteristic with Straight Binary Output Coding
+NOTE: V{REF} IS EITHER V{REF} OR 2 × V{REF} Figure 17.
+AD7938-6 Ideal Transfer Characteristic with Straight Binary Output Coding